-The online pension calculator has been designed for use by active members of our scheme.
-This calculator enables our members to quickly and instantly project pension benefits to any given retirement date between the ages of 55 and 75.
+Our online pension calculator has been designed for use by active members of the fund.
+It enables active members to instantly project benefits to any given retirement date between the ages of 55 and 75.

-There isn't a limit to the amount of estimates that can be produced by the calculator, which makes this an excellent tool for our members who are thinking about retiring, or who are thinking ahead and planning their retirement.
+There isn't a limit to the amount of estimates that can be produced by the pension calculator, which makes it an excellent tool for active members who are thinking about retiring, or who are thinking ahead and planning their retirement.

 What you will need